Are You An SEO Schmo?

-Some businesses who are desperate to rank better will start keyword stuffing in an attempt to convince search engine algorithms that they are the most relevant page for a particular search term.
+This seo agentuur says that some businesses who are desperate to rank better will start keyword stuffing in an attempt to convince search engine algorithms that they are the most relevant page for a particular search term.
 While this might sound like a good idea, in theory, it’s actually a bad idea in practice.
 The reason for this is that search engines are very sophisticated these days.
 Not only do they take into account myriad other consideration when ranking a page, besides the keywords, they can also penalize websites that they suspect of keyword stuffing.

 In any article you post to your site, the first mention of the keyword matters the most, and then any subsequent keywords count for less and less towards your ranking.
 The drop off in the importance of following keywords is steep, so there really is no reason to keyword stuff for the purposes of SEO anymore.

 Mistake #2: Having A Bunch Of Broken Links

 Let’s suppose that you’ve written a beautiful, well-researched article with a bunch of links to your sources for the benefit of your readers.
 They’re merrily reading through your article when they stumble across a link reading “click here to look ten years younger.”
 Of course, half of the people reading the post will click to find out more.

 The problem, however, is when that link is broken and the page on the other end fails to load.
 It’s annoying for your readers, and Google doesn’t like it either.
 In fact, Google will punish websites with lots of broken links to it’s a good idea to make sure that they are all in working order.